Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Constraints from AdS/BCFT

 where $n_{\Gamma_2\ \mu}=(-z'_{\rho},1,0,...,0)/\sqrt{z'^2_{\rho}+\frac{z_{\rho}^2}{\cosh^2(\rho)}}$ and $n_{Q\ \mu}=(1,0,0,...,0)$ are normal vectors for the second kind of RT surface and the brane $Q$, respectively.
 We take the limit $z_{\rho}\to 0$ at the end of calculations so that $\Gamma_2 \to \Gamma_3$.
 From the NBC (\ref{sect4:NBCisland}) and (\ref{sect4:angle1},\ref{sect4:angle2}), we derive the critical parameter

 which yields a lower bound of the parameter

 Interestingly, the lower bound is independent of the position of brane $r=\rho$.
 It should be mentioned that \cite{Chen:2020uac} derives the same bound (\ref{sect4:EEbound}) for DGP gravity in the large tension limit $\rho\to \infty$.
-Here we find the bound (\ref{sect4:EEbound}) works for general $\rho$ and brane-localized HD gravity.
+Here we find the bound (\ref{sect4:EEbound}) works for general $\rho$ and generalize it to brane-localized HD gravity.
 Finally, we remark that the renormalized area $\Delta A_3=A_3-A_1$ becomes negative infinity if the bound (\ref{sect4:EEbound}) is violated.
-Please see the appendix for more discussions.
+Please see the appendix B for more discussions.